vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

     ;
 ```

-Here we implement `parser_opt`, which is a standard option to include for parsers.
+Here we add an option for flags (which are handled in the next block).

-However, since ordered-parser supports the `suffix` option, we need to implement that too.
+Since ordered-parser supports the `suffix` option, we need to implement that too.
 We first make two calls to the `CHECK_ERROR` macro, to make sure the input is a valid suffix.
 Then we call our setter function.

+Finally, we add `parser_opt`, which is a standard option to include for parsers.
 ```
 parser_ordered_opt
     : KW_FLAGS  '(' parser_ordered_flags ')'